Instream Flow Program

 Coho salmon in Hollow Tree creek

 Sound science is vital to the management of natural resources, especially when managing water.
 The CDFW Instream Flow Program (IFP) develops instream flows required to maintain healthy conditions for aquatic and riparian species.
-Instream flows are determined by investigating the relationships between flow and available stream habitat for waterways throughout California as required by the California Water Action Plan, Public Resources Code (§10000-10005)(opens in new tab) and FGC §5937(opens in new tab) mandates.
+Instream flows are determined by investigating the relationships between flow and available stream habitat for waterways throughout California as required by the California Salmon Strategy (PDF), California Water Action Plan, Public Resources Code (§10000-10005) and FGC §5937 mandates.
 Scientifically defensible instream flow criteria can be developed through site-specific studies and/or functional flows, and may be transmitted to the State Water Resources Control Board (State Water Board) for consideration in water allocation and appropriation actions.

 To ensure high quality science that is robust, credible, transparent, and relevant, IFP conducts flow studies, collects field data, develops guidelines for quality assurance, conducts outreach, and coordinates with other agencies and interested parties on program related activities.
 The IFP coordinates study design, field data collection, and study implementation with CDFW Regional staff, State Water Board, U.S. Fish and Wildlife Service, and non-governmental organizations.